Play Freedom Trail with DP

 int res = Integer.MAX_VALUE;

-// there may be multiple characters key[j] on ring
+// there might be multiple characters key[j] on the ring

 for (int k : charToIndex.get(key.charAt(j))) {